 Wash Sales Prohibited

-No Person subject to the Company’s jurisdiction shall buy and sell a Swap, place or accept buy and sell Orders in the same Swap, or knowingly execute or accommodate the execution of such Orders by direct or indirect means, if the Person knows or reasonably should know that the purpose of the transactions is to avoid taking a bona fide market position exposed to market risk.
+No Person subject to the Company’s jurisdiction shall, or shall attempt to, buy and sell a Swap, place or accept buy and sell Orders in the same Swap, or knowingly execute or accommodate, or attempt to execute or accommodate, the execution of such Orders by direct or indirect means, if the Person knows or reasonably should know that the purpose of the transactions is to avoid taking a bona fide market position exposed to market risk.
 Buy and sell Orders for different accounts with common beneficial ownership that are entered with the intent to negate market risk or price competition shall also be deemed to violate this Rule.

 “Moneypassing,” Pre-arranged, Pre-Negotiated and Noncompetitive Transactions Prohibited

-No Person subject to the Company’s jurisdiction may enter Orders or Requests for Quote the purpose of which is to enter into Swaps with a resulting profit to one account and a loss in the other account but no net change in the open positions in either account, commonly known as a “money pass.”
+No Person subject to the Company’s jurisdiction may enter, or attempt to enter, Orders or Requests for Quote the purpose of which is to enter into Swaps with a resulting profit to one account and a loss in the other account but no net change in the open positions in either account, commonly known as a “money pass.”

-No Person subject to the Company’s jurisdiction shall pre-arrange or pre-negotiate any purchase or sale or noncompetitively execute any transaction that is subject to the Rules.
+No Person subject to the Company’s jurisdiction shall pre-arrange or pre-negotiate, or attempt to pre-arrange or pre-negotiate, any purchase or sale or noncompetitively execute, or attempt to execute, any transaction that is subject to the Rules.
 Notwithstanding the foregoing, Participants, Authorized Traders and Authorized Users may engage in pre-execution communications with regard to transactions executed or to be executed on the Trading System if one party (the first party) wishes to be assured that a contra party (the second party) will take the opposite side of the first party’s Order, subject to the following restrictions:

-a party may not engage in pre-execution communications with other market participants on behalf of another party unless the party for whose benefit the trade is being made has previously agreed to permit such communications.
+a party may not engage, or attempt to engage, in pre-execution communications with other market participants on behalf of another party unless the party for whose benefit the trade is being made has previously agreed to permit such communications.

-parties to pre-execution communications shall not disclose to a non-party the details of such communications or enter an Order to take advantage of information conveyed during such communications except in accordance with this Rule.
+parties to pre-execution communications shall not disclose, or attempt to disclose, to a non-party the details of such communications or enter an Order to take advantage of information conveyed during such communications except in accordance with this Rule.

-the first party’s Order must be entered into the Trading System first, and the second party’s Order may not be entered into the Trading System until a period of fifteen (15) seconds has elapsed from the time of entry of the first Order.
+the first party’s Order must be entered into the Trading System first, and the second party’s Order may not be entered into, or attempt to be entered into, the Trading System until a period of fifteen (15) seconds has elapsed from the time of entry of the first Order.

 each such Order will be processed and matched separately and the Company does not guarantee that the first and second party’s Orders will be matched with each other or that both Orders will be executed.